-With Christmas about four weeks away, I thought it would be interesting to see how the S&P behaves in the days just before Christmas.
+With the Christmas season upon us, I thought it would be interesting to review how the S&P behaves in the days just before Christmas.
 Do the days just before this holiday tend to be bullish, bearish, or neutral?

 To test the market behavior just before the Christmas holiday I will use the S&P Cash index back in 1960.
 I will create an EasyLanguage strategy that will enter a trade X days before Christmas and close that trade on the opening of the first trading day after Christmas.
 Each trade will dedicate $100,000 to purchase shares.
 Stops, and both commissions and slippage are not utilized in this study.

 First let's look at the ten days before Christmas.
 What happens if we enter a trade X days before Christmas and close that trade on the open after Christmas?
 By using TradeStation's optimize feature I can systematically test each day over the historical data.
 The results of each test is the generated P&L for each iteration and is depicted in the bar graph below.
 Looking at the graph, each bar on the x-axis represents the number of days before Christmas.

 It appears that the 10 days before Christmas all show positive P&L. In general, the longer you're holding period before Christmas the better.

 Using a similar trading system, I will look at entering a trade on open of trading day following Christmas and holding that trade for X days.
 Below is a bar graph showing the days 1-10 after Christmas.
 Again, each bar represents P&L and the x-axis is the number of days the trade is held.